 Understanding your credit score is the first step toward improving it before making a major purchase, such as buying a used or new car.
-Banks, credit card companies, and other businesses use credit scores to estimate how likely you are to pay back money you borrow.
-A higher score makes it easier to qualify for a mortgage, car loan, or lower interest rates.
+Banks, credit card companies, and other businesses use your credit history to estimate how likely you are to pay back money you borrow.
+A positive credit history makes it easier to qualify for a mortgage, car loan, or lower interest rates.
 Many scores range from 300-850, but different companies use different ranges.
-Below you’ll find some information on credit scores that may be useful when researching options for vehicle financing.
+Below you’ll find some information on credit that may be useful when researching options for vehicle financing.

 Where do credit scores come from?